ebenezarchinelo/Phishing-Analysis/README.md

 ## Methodology <a id="methodology"></a>
 I conducted a structured analysis of the email in these steps:
-1. Initial triage: I quickly determined the potential impact of this email.
+1. Initial triage: quickly assesed and determined the potential impact of this email.
-2. Content Examination: I analyzeds the email content for language, formatting, undue sense of urgency and other social engineering red flags.
+2. Content Examination: analyzed the email content for language, formatting, suspicious elements like reply-to address, undue sense of urgency and other social engineering red flags.
-3. Header Analysis: Extracted and examined email headers to trace the message’s path and identify discrepancies.
+3. Header Analysis: Extracted and examined email headers to investiage mail transfer agent, trace the message’s path and identify discrepancies.
-4. IP and Domain Analysis: Used MXToolbox and AbuseIPDB to verify the originating IP and sender domain.
-5. Authentication Checks: Evaluated SPF, DKIM, and DMARC results to assess sender authenticity.
+4.  sender analysis (IP and Domain Analysis): I used MXToolbox and AbuseIPDB to verify the originating IP and sender domain. carried out email authentication checks by evaluating SPF, DKIM, and DMARC results to assess sender authenticity.
-Content Inspection: Identified suspicious elements, such as the reply-to address and tracking pixel.
-6. Timestamp Verification: Analyzed hop timestamps for anomalies indicating manipulation.
+5. Timestamp Verification: Analyzed hop timestamps for anomalies indicating manipulation.

-Tools Used
+## Tools Used <a id="tools used"></a>
+1. Sublime Text for initial email header analysis.
-MXToolbox: For tracing the email’s server path and analyzing headers.
+2. MXToolbox: For analyzing headers and email’s server.
-VirusTotal: To check the reputation of the tracking pixel’s domain (thebandalisty.com).
+3. VirusTotal: To check the domain () Ip address() reputation.
-AbuseIPDB: To geolocate and assess the originating IP (89.144.44.41).
+4. AbuseIPDB: To geolocate and assess the originating IP (89.144.44.41).
-Manual Header Parsing: To extract authentication results and sender details.
+5. Manual Header Parsing: To extract authentication results and sender details.

-Key Findings
+## Key Findings <a id="key findings"></a>
-✅ Confirmed Malicious by multiple vendors (VirusTotal) ✅ Spoofed Domain: netwrksecurity.com (not affiliated with MetaMask) ✅ Credential Harvesting: Fake "verification" page mimics MetaMask ✅ Urgency Tactics: Fake deadline (September 12, 2022) to pressure victims

-## 2. Headers
+### 1. Headers
-Date:
-Subject:
+Date: 	Tue, 25 Jul 2023 12:47:32 +0300
+Subject:Binance Cybersecurity

-To:
+To:	***@gmail.com
-From:
+From:info@libreriacies.es

 Reply-To:
 Return-Path: